ibowditch/userdocs/_sources/kiosk.md.txt

 :name: usetag
 :class: tip

-There is a mechanism which allows {ref}`you to sign in without a tag<notag>` but this should only be used in exceptional cases, as the Kiosk is a shared computer, and doesn't know who is at the keyboard.
+There is a mechanism which allows {ref}`you to sign-in without a tag<notag>` but this should only be used in exceptional cases, as the Kiosk is a shared computer, and doesn't know who is at the keyboard.

 Your tag is unique to you, and essentially replaces your signature in the electronic attendance